 The success of Il Bacchino has not been an overnight affair.
 The shop started in a much smaller and less central position before moving to its current location.
-The summer months sees an influx of tourists to add to the trade to discerning local customers in this small town and the shop is always in demand.
+The summer months see an influx of tourists to add to the trade to discerning local customers in this small town and the shop is always in demand.
 In the much quieter winter months, the owners have been very busy.
-Initially Magdy had to learn Italian to add to his other languages.
-But most of all the have been building up their specialist knowledge and their relationships with local suppliers.
+Initially, Magdy had to learn Italian to add to his other languages.
+But most of all their time has been building up their specialist knowledge and their relationships with local suppliers.
 In the winter the two of them have been studying wine and spirits, and visiting the small scale, artisan, food producers whose produce now fills the shop.
-The chees and salumi are mostly very local indeed; the quality marks them out from what is available in the supermarket.
+The cheese and salumi are mostly very local indeed; the quality marks them out from what is available in the supermarket.
 On the wine front, Magdy distinguishes three broad bands.
-First there are inexpensive wines for high quality everyday drinking.
+First, there are inexpensive wines for high-quality everyday drinking.
 There is little risk for the customer here but the wines still need to stand out from what is commonly available.
 There is a middle band where the wines really need to be worthy of having been selected, they must stand out from the ordinary.
 Then there are the top wines where it is vital to know what key journalists are saying and what customers might want.
-If you are going spend upward of €50 in a country where on the whole the knowledge about wine is poor and many will literally grown their own, then your star wines need to be just that.
+If you are going spend upward of €50 in a country where on the whole the knowledge about wine is poor and many will literally grow their own, then your star wines need to be just that.
 Magdy’s selection admirably fills these aims.

 Contact details: Il Bacchino, via Moncini 8, Massa Marittima (Gr), Tel.
 0566 940 229; ilbacchino(at)yahoo.it